-Huntlee Water is required to meet strict Australian Guidelines for Water Recycling set out by Federal and State Governments.
+Huntlee Water is required to meet strict Australian Guidelines for Water Recycling.

 Huntlee recycled water will undergo seven purification processes.
 Water is filtered, biologically treated, chemically treated and disinfected with ultraviolet rays and chlorine.

-Water quality testing and monitoring takes place at every stage of this purification process.
+Water quality testing and monitoring take place at every stage of this purification process.

 What are biosolids?

 Wastewater contains wasted water from kitchen sinks, bathrooms and toilets.